Fond du Lac, Wisconsin: History

-Native American tribes, primarily the Winnebagos but also the Potawatomi, Kickapoo, and Mascoutin lived or gathered in the area long before European explorers arrived.
-Although the identity of the first European to explore the southern end of Lake Winnebago is uncertain, it was probably Claude-Jean Allouez, followed by French fur trappers.
-James Doty, a federal judge for the western part of the Michigan Territory, thought the land at the foot of Lake Winnebago might be a good location for a city, so he and his partners bought land in the area.
+Native American tribes, primarily the Winnebagos but also the Potawatomi, Kickapoo, and Mascoutin lived or gathered in the area before Europeans arrived.
+Although the identity of the first European to colonize the southern end of Lake Winnebago is uncertain, it was probably Claude-Jean Allouez, followed by French fur trappers.
+James Doty, a federal judge for the western part of the Michigan Territory, thought the land at the foot of Lake Winnebago might be a good place for a city, so he and his partners bought land in the area.

 In 1836, during the Wisconsin Territorial Legislature, John Arndt proposed making Fond du Lac the new capital.
 The motion failed, and Doty convinced the legislature to choose Madison instead.
-Colwert, Fanna Pier and Alex Tomasik were the first white residents of the area.
+Colwert, Fanna Pier, and Alex Tomasik were the first white residents of the area.

 In 1835, the construction of the Military Ridge Road began.
 It passed through Fond du Lac, connecting the forts in Wisconsin and Fort Dearborn in Illinois.
 The first school in Fond du Lac was built in 1843.
 The first railroad came to the community in 1852.
 About 1856, the first English-language newspaper in Fond du Lac, the Fond du Lac Commonwealth, was founded.
-Logging and milling were primary industries in the late 1880s, with access to the lake as the engine of the industry.
+Logging and milling were primary industries in the late 1880s, with lake access the engine of the industry.

-From June 1944 to August 1944, the Fond du Lac County Fairgrounds was the site of an Allied prisoner of war camp that held 300 German prisoners of war guarded by 39 U.S. soldiers.
-The prisoners worked on peas farms and in canneries that summer.
+From June to August 1944, the Fond du Lac County Fairgrounds housed an Allied prisoner of war camp that held 300 German prisoners of war guarded by 39 U.S. soldiers.
+The prisoners worked on pea farms and in canneries that summer.